marshallford/basebuntu/readme.md

  - MariaDB (v10, based on MySQL 5.6)
  - PHP-FPM (v5.3+ with APC installed and configured)
  - nginx (configured for lowend VPS.
 Change worker_processes in nginx.conf according to number of CPUs)
- - git, vim, nano, mc, htop, iftop & iotop
+ - git (from ppa), vim, nano, mc, htop, iftop & iotop

 **Note:** When running the UFW command you must specify a SSH port.
 Remember, port 22 is the default.
 It's recommended that you change this from 22 just to save server load from attacks on that port.